 When we killed parents and children, grandparents and grandchildren still fought us.
 How were we to “win their hearts and minds” after they suffered such losses at our hands?
 Would a desolate Vietnam poisoned with radioactivity leaking into the rest of the world’s ecosystem count as a victory?

 Look at the violence against us.
 The 9/11/01 suicides didn’t even get us to listen to their side of the story.
-Instead, their side made up their own stories about their own heroes and we made up our own stories about our own heroes and both became fixed in mutual enmity.
+Instead, their side made up their own stories about their heroes and we made up our own stories about our heroes and both became fixed in mutual enmity.
 What violence of theirs would change OUR behavior?
 Would nuclear strikes on Seoul, Tokyo, Pearl Harbor, Seattle, San Francisco, Los Angeles, and San Diego make US stop?
-Where and when does violence create peace and prosperity?
+Where, when and how does violence create peace and prosperity?
 When can we count a nuclear war anything but a crushing defeat for both sides?

 Despite constant fantasies in which it works, despite all our heroes being successful with it, despite the violence in our Bibles, inner cities, schools, televisions, Nintendos, X-boxes, computer screens, and jails; violence hasn’t worked consistently in the real world in more than sixty years.
 Alternatives involve humility, compassion, and patience; qualities in short supply in the current White House.
 These alternatives tend to preclude violence.